shanzaayub/Spectral-Rigidity-Ellipse/README.md

 ### Col_pts_find.py
 _Objective: Finds the collision points of orbits of periods 1 to 500, for each eccentricity._
-First finds a sequence of values \lambda_q corresponding to periodic orbits of rotation number 1/q (where q is in 1 to 500).
-This is done by numerically inverting the formula for rotation number, \omega_\lambda of the orbit associated to the caustic C_\lambda, using the bisecting method.
+First finds a sequence of values `lambda_q` corresponding to periodic orbits of rotation number 1/q (where q is in 1 to 500).
+This is done by numerically inverting the formula for rotation number, `omega_lambda` of the orbit associated to the caustic `C_lambda`, using the bisecting method.
 Then, finds the collision points.
 Generates one file:
 * all_periods_`<eccentricity>`e_col_amplitudes.txt